What does SEALER mean?

 Why do we not take advantage of the lower melting temperature of lead-bismuth alloys?

 Bismuth transmutes into highly radio-active polonium-210 under neutron exposure, which means that the coolant itself contributes to the so-called source term in case of an accident.
-The freqency of accidents leading to release of coolant is higher than for the ones releasing fission products.
+The frequency of accidents leading to release of coolant is higher than for the ones releasing fission products.
+Moreover, in lead-bismuth, Fe-10Cr-4Al steels suffer from liquid metal embrittlement, a phenomenon which is absent in pure lead.

 What about thorium fuels for SEALER?

-For starting up a fast reactor, thorium fuels require the use of either separated plutonium or highly enriched uranium-235, neither of which are available for a commercial reactor project in Canada.
+For starting up a fast reactor, thorium fuels require the use of either separated plutonium or highly enriched uranium-235, neither of which are available for commercial reactor projects.
 Moreover, thorium fuels are very difficult and costly to reprocess using current technology.